-- A. Students entering the clinical setting for their internship must receive orientation to radiation safety practices and requirements by the Radiation Safety Officer. - B. A radiation monitoring badge must be worn by the student at all time while in the department.
-JPU assigns a dosimeter to each student prior to entering their clinical setting. - C. Students assisting in the simulator and treatment units must never be in the room during exposure to treatments - D. Students working in brachytherapy must remember and put to use techniques of time, distance, and shielding. - E. Radiation exposure levels will be monitored by the University RSO annually.
-If a student's radiation exposure reading exceeds (30 mrem) on a single report, the program director must be informed immediately.
-The RSO and program director will investigate the reason for the reading and determine an action plan within 10 days to ensure that the student follows ALARA principles. - F. If the student exceeds the trigger dose limit (30 mrem) on any personal monitoring report, the student must be removed from the clinical setting and counseled immediately by the University RSO on how to avoid further exposure. - G. Notification: Students in the clinical setting have access to their readings at any time through a secure username and password.
+- H. Students entering the clinical setting for their internship must receive orientation to radiation safety practices and requirements by the Radiation Safety Officer. - I. A radiation monitoring badge must be worn by the student at all time while in the department.
+JPU assigns a dosimeter to each student prior to entering their clinical setting. - J. Students assisting in the simulator and treatment units must never be in the room during exposure to treatments - K. Students working in brachytherapy must remember and put to use techniques of time, distance, and shielding. - L. Radiation exposure levels will be monitored by the University RSO annually.
+The annual total effective dose equivalent for the whole body is 100 mrem.
+If a student's radiation exposure reading exceeds (30 mrem) on a single quarterly report, the program director must be informed immediately.
+The RSO and program director will investigate the reason for the reading and determine an action plan within 10 days to ensure that the student follows ALARA principles. - M. If the student exceeds the trigger dose limit (30 mrem) on any personal monitoring report, the student must be removed from the clinical setting and counseled immediately by the University RSO on how to avoid further exposure. - N. Notification: Students in the clinical setting have access to their readings at any time through a secure username and password.
 Students receive notifications monthly telling them to review their reading or contact the clinical coordinator.
 Correspondence to students monthly also includes informing them of the trigger dose of 30 mrem and the procedure to follow if their reading exceeds the trigger dose on a single reading.
 Annual reports reviewed by the University RSO are provided to the student within 30 school days after being reviewed.
 Students receive the report through their University student account through a secured username and password.
 No personal information will be visible to individuals other than the one named on the report.